thiagonevesalmeida/ai-video-prompt/README.md

 ## 💻 Project

-Application developed during Rocketseat NLW that allows you to upload videos and, through AI, automatically create eye-catching titles and descriptions with good indexing.
+An AI-driven application that allows users to upload videos and automatically generates optimized titles and descriptions optimized for maximum visibility and engagement.
 The project was developed during the RocketSeat NLW. 🚀

 <p align="center">